-Spectra Jet Kicks Off Next Expansion Phase
+Spectra Jet Kicks Off Next Expansion Phase - Finished!

 Ohio-based Part 145 repair station Spectra Jet has embarked on the second stage of expansion at its Springfield-Beckley Municipal Airport facility.
 The company, which specializes in servicing Bombardier Learjets and Challengers, completed its first phase in 2007 with a 24,000-sq-ft hangar and office complex.
 The company also operates the airport’s lone FBO.